renovate-bot/zw/community/zsh_plugin_standart.md

 @zsh-plugin-run-on-unload "{code-snippet-1}" "{code-snippet-2}" …
 ```

 The function registers pieces of code to be run by the plugin manager **on unload of the plugin**.

 The execution of the code should be done by the `eval` built-in in the same order as they are passed to the call.

 The code should be executed in the plugin’s directory, in the current shell.

-The mechanism thus provides another way, side to the [unload function](#unload-fun), for the plugin to participate in the process of unloading it.
+The mechanism thus provides another way, side to the [unload function](#unload-function), for the plugin to participate in the process of unloading it.

 ## Adopted [ run-on-unload-call ]

 1. Plugin managers: [ZI](https://github.com/z-shell/zi), [Zinit](https://github.com/zdharma-continuum/zinit).

-## 6. `@zsh-plugin-run-on-update` Call - [ run-on-update-call ]
+## 6. `@zsh-plugin-run-on-update` Call {#run-on-update-call}

+> [ run-on-update-call ]

 The plugin manager can provide a function `@zsh-plugin-run-on-update` which has the following call syntax: